KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Here the **Theonic Paradox** arises:
 Theon exists between **Aionic stillness** and differentiation,
-unable to remerge with Aion
+unable to return to Aion
 until all essences
 whose lawful culmination belongs to **EOB**
 have completed their return.

 Yet Theon does not withdraw — it proceeds.
 It becomes the archetype of structuring will —